-- appointing to us beforehand the adoption as sons to Himself through Jesus the Anointed according to the good pleasure of His will,
+- having appointed us beforehand to the adoption as sons for Himself through Jesus the Anointed, according to the good pleasure of His will,

-- to praise the glory of His grace, which he graced to us in the One who was – and is – beloved.
+- to praise the glory of His grace, which he graced to us in the One who is ^*loved.

 - In whom we have the repurchase payment(1)“repurchase payment” is one word in Greek, typically translated “redemption”.
-It properly refers to the price paid to “buy back” something that had been lost. through His blood; the forgiveness of sinful slip-ups(2)“sinful slip-ups”.
+It properly refers to the price paid to “buy back” something that had been lost. through His blood; the forgiveness of missteps(2)“missteps”.
 The Greek word used here doesn’t quite mean “sin”.
 It’s the word “παράπτωμα” (paraptóma) which is also used in Ephesians 2:1 in the phrase: “dead in your ‘paraptóma’ and sins”.
-It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional.according to the riches of His grace,
+It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. according to the riches of His grace,

 - which He abundantly supplied to us in all wisdom and prudence,

-- making known the mystery of God’s will to us, according to His good pleasure which He planned beforehand in Him,
+- having made known the mystery of God’s will to us, according to His good pleasure which He planned beforehand in Him,

 - for the stewardship of the fullness of the opportune time, to gather together all things in the Anointed; both the things in the heavens and the things on the earth.

-- In whom we also received a share in Him, being appointed beforehand according to the set forth purpose of the One who works everything according to the plan of His will,
+- In whom we also received a share in Him, having been appointed beforehand according to the set forth purpose of the One who works everything according to the plan of His will,

-- for us (the men who were – and are – the first to hope in the Anointed) to be the praise of His glory.
+- for us (the men who *are the first to hope in the Anointed) to be the praise of His glory.

 - who is the down payment(4)“down payment” is literal.
 The Greek word here is imported from Hebrew and refers to “earnest money” given as a surety that the rest of the payment will be given. of our inheritance; a repurchase payment(5)“repurchase payment” is one word in Greek, typically translated “redemption”.
 It properly refers to the price paid to “buy back” something that had been lost. for a purchased possession, to the praise of His glory

-- Because of this, after hearing of your faith in the Lord Jesus and your love to all the saints, I also
+- Because of this, having heard of your faith in the Lord Jesus and your ^love to all the saints, I also

 - don’t stop giving thanks for you, remembering you in my prayers,